xbeat/Machine-Learning/README.md

 Introduction to Ordinary Least Squares Regression

 Ordinary Least Squares (OLS) regression is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
 This slideshow will guide you through the process of building an OLS regression algorithm from scratch using Python, providing you with a deeper understanding of the underlying mathematics and implementation details.

+## Visualizing K-Means Clustering with Animation

+Introduction to K-Means Clustering

+K-Means is a popular unsupervised machine learning algorithm used for clustering data points into groups based on similarity.
+This animation explores the step-by-step process of K-Means, providing an intuitive understanding of how it works.

 ## Python KV Caching Efficient Data Storage and Retrieval